Deformations of Reproducing Kernel Hilbert Spaces on Homogeneous Subvarieties of the Unit Ball: Introduction

-They also proved, by examples, that the converse does not hold in the general setting of two varieties, i.e., they proved that, in general, the existence of a multplier biholomorphism between $V$ and $W$ does not necessarily imply the existence of an algebra isomorphism between $\mathcal{M_{\mathit{V}}}$ and $\mathcal{M_{\mathit{W}}}$.
-For example, see \cite[Example 6.2]{key-7}.
+Examples by Davidson, Ramsey and Shalit, show that the converse direction of Theorem \ref{Theorem 1.27} does not hold in the general setting of two varieties.
+In fact, they showed that, in general, the existence of a multplier biholomorphism between two varieties, namely $V$ and $W$, does not necessarily imply the existence of an algebra isomorphism between $\mathcal{M_{\mathit{V}}}$ and $\mathcal{M_{\mathit{W}}}$ (See \cite[Example 6.2]{davidson2015operator}).
+However, two significant examples for which the converse of Theorem \ref{Theorem 1.27} does hold are finite subsets of $B_{d}$ and homogeneous varieties.